-A female celebrity chef with a genuine smile that can light up a room, Mel has hosted presented at many large events and would love to speak with you to make your event exciting and fun.
+A female celebrity chef with a genuine smile that can light up a room, Mel has hosted and presented at many large events and would love to speak with you to make your event exciting and fun.

 Celebrity Chef Presenter